 Most of us are shallow breathers.
 What if I told you that your breath is your greatest source of energy and aliveness?
 With some practice, you can actually move erotic energy around your body with and on your breath.
 Your orgasms will be longer and deeper.
 You will share a more authentically intimate connection with your partner.
 Begin by connecting with your breath – develop a practice of noticing your breath and breathing more deeply, then bring it into the bedroom.
 Instead of holding your breath when you are about to orgasm, breathe – your orgasm will actually be more intense!

 4. Look into my eyes

-If our eyes are the “windows to the soul,” why don’t we try looking into their essence?
+If our eyes are the “windows to the soul”, why don’t we try looking into their essence?
 The practice of eye gazing is an ancient practice found in both Hindu and Buddhist Tantra as well as in the Sufi tradition.
 It is a wonderful way to connect at the soul level.
 Slow down.
 There is no need to hurry.
 Take some time gazing into each other’s eyes.
-It can done with your beloved before and during sex.
+It can be done with your beloved before and during sex.
 The benefits can include: becoming more present, opening your heart and expanding your awareness of the Divine in all beings.

 For most women, the decrease in libido is temporary.
 With time, patience and practice, you and your partner can rebuild a satisfying sexual relationship and develop it into an even stronger emotional connection.

 This article was first published in The New Age Parents online magazine